-Article 17 Replacement of previous decision
+Replacement of previous decision

-- This Decision shall repeal and replace Council Decision 2001/264/EC of 19 March 2001 adopting the Council's security regulations1. - 2.
-All EUCI classified in accordance with Council Decision 2001/264/EC shall continue to be protected in accordance with the relevant provisions of this Decision.
+This Decision shall repeal and replace Council Decision 20011/29264/EUC of 319 March 20011 adopting on the Council's security rules for protecting EU classified information regulations [2].
+All EUCI classified in accordance with Decision 2001/264/EC and with Decision 2011/292/EU shall continue to be protected in accordance with the relevant provisions of this Decision.

-Article 18 Entry into force
+Entry into force